Bauthe/directory-emptier/README.md

 ```
 directory-emptier.exe {OPTIONS} [DIRECTORIES]
 ```
-Moves the contents of DIRECTORIES into their parent directories and deletes it.
+Moves the contents of DIRECTORIES into their parent directories and deletes them.

 ### OPTIONS:
 * -r --recursive : empty recursively (aka removes any directory tree to keep only files)